Hamilton County Soil and Water Conservation District

 1. Hamilton County, historically, was mostly covered in a forested wetland prior to settlement.
 It is the nature of the soil type and geology in this county for it to be wet.

 3. Urban development, which continues at a high rate, creates more areas of non-pervious surfaces (e.g. roofs, parking lots, driveways, roads, etc).
-This water must go somewhere and as it does it does so in more concentrated flows.
+This water must go somewhere and when it does, it moves in faster, more concentrated flows.

-4. Urban development causes soil compaction and other adverse soil conditions, rendering the soil ineffective at allowing water to infiltrate as quickly as if the soil was healthy.
+4. Urban development causes soil compaction and other adverse soil conditions, rendering the soil ineffective at allowing water to infiltrate as quickly as if the soil were healthy.

 6. According to recent research produced by Purdue University and other scientists around the state, Central Indiana, like many places in the Midwest, has seen and will continue to see greater amounts of rainfall in the winter and spring seasons.
 The rain events will be more severe, intense, and likely to cause natural resource concerns.